'Pokemon GO' Gen 3 Update: New Monsters Arriving In Groups? Larger Storage Space, New Weather System Explained

 Many Pokemon GO players around the world are now thrilled for the up and coming release of Gen 3 pocket monsters.
 Niantic has been keeping the details about the much-awaited launch of the new batch of characters under wraps.
-However, new reports suggest that Gen 3 Pokemon would arrive today.
+However, new reports suggest that the Gen 3 Pokemon will arrive today.

 Tech Crunch previously claimed that Niantic is releasing the Gen 3 Pokemon before the week ends.
 The news outlet also divulged that the California-based American software development company is adding approximately 130 new characters in the Pokemon GO game.
-However, a representative of the company said that these new batch of pocket monsters would be released in groups.
+However, a representative of the company said that the new batch of pocket monsters would be released in groups.

 “I’m told they’re currently planning on having future Gen III Pokèmon released in themed groups – more Gen III Fire Pokèmon one week, Gen III grass Pokèmon another, etc.”